mongodb/docs-compass/source/includes/schema-export-format-mongodb.rst

      - Description

    * - ``bsonType``
-     - string
+     - string or array of strings
      - |bson| type of this field.

    * - ``required``
-     - string or array
+     - string or array of strings
      - Fields that must appear in the schema.

    * - ``properties``